-Healthcare organizations struggle to secure the budget needed to replace legacy infrastructure.
+Healthcare organizations often struggle to secure the budget needed to replace legacy infrastructure.
 Cloud providers utilize the latest technology and replace technology proactively which also makes it easier to patch and maintain.
-The use of cloud also reduces capital expenditure requirements, freeing cash that may be used to further advance the digitalization of healthcare processes.
+The use of real-time cloud support also reduces capital expenditure requirements, freeing cash that may be used to further advance the digitalization of other healthcare operational processes.

 Smart access technology may be able to establish peace of mind for residents and their families that any potential life-threatening position will be handled expediently, a great selling point for new prospects.
 If a patient slips or falls while using the washroom, for example, administrators and staff members can track their location and be notified if a patient has been in a place for an unusual amount of time and check in to ensure their safety.